 The research was conducted by a team led by Anirudha Agnihotry from the Family Healthcare Network, Porterville, USA, on behalf of Cochrane Oral Health.
 Wendy Thompson, Zbys Fedorowicz, Esther J. Van Zuuren and Julie Sprakel were also on the team.

 What evidence was included in the review?

+The evidence on which this review is based was current as of 18 February 2019.
 One study involving 40 people with irreversible pulpitis (nerve damage) was included.
 There were two groups of 20 people, one group was treated with penicillin 500 mg, the other with placebo (no active ingredient) every six hours over a seven-day period.
 In addition, all of the participants received painkillers (ibuprofen and paracetamol (acetaminophen) combined with codeine).